 Holy Sponge! is a queer femme-run (that's Janeen below) business based at the foothills of the Sierra Nevada Mountains on occupied Nisenan land.
-We believe people who mxnstruate deserve safe choices and strive to offer environmentally- friendly alternatives to commercial disposables.
+We offer environmentally- friendly alternatives to commercial disposables.

 During this process, she became intuitively more drawn to earth-based practices.
 She quit her job as a therapist and set out for California, where her purple haired aunt lived.
 On her way there, she became more and more disgusted with tampons, didn’t want to use the cup because it is synthetic, and couldn’t afford organic tampons.
 She picked up Inga Muscio’s book, Cunt, while staying on 1,000 wild acres in New Mexico, and learned about sea sponges.
 They come from the ocean, have a hxrstory of being used medicinally-containing compounds being used to cure the very cancers that dioxins (found in tampons) cause, AND they are compostable.